jinfanfrankhu/jinfanfrankhu.github.io/_projects/1tokenizationtf.md

 layout: project
 title: Tokenization in Turkish and Finnish
 image: /images/projects/tokenizationtf/tokenizationtf.png
 description: Scraped text in Turkish and Finnish to study tokenization in agglutinative languages.
-Evaluated using Word2Vec models and Named Entity Recognition sets.
+Evaluated using Word2Vec and Named Entity Recognition sets.
 permalink: /projects/tokenizationtf/
 ---